-HR professionals know when employees have medical issues, it can be a challenge to not only make decisions within the organization.
-But if they are handled improperly it can create significant legal issues as well.
-In an article appearing on the SHRUM website, Jeffrey Rhodes reported on such a situation involving Mid South Extrusion Inc. and an allegation of discrimination which would have been in violation of the Americans with Disabilities Act (ADA).
+HR professionals know when employees have medical issues, it can be a challenge to make decisions within the organization.
+If they are handled improperly, it can create significant legal issues as well.
+In an article appearing on the SHRUM website, Jeffrey Rhodes reported on such a situation involving Mid-South Extrusion Inc. and an allegation of discrimination which would have been in violation of the Americans with Disabilities Act (ADA).

 After his 90-day probation and raise, the supervisor had begun to notice performance issues and receiving complaints from fellow workers.
 These included delegation of tasks to untrained coworkers and suspected alcohol use.
 The plaintiff was issued verbal warnings for this.